TilliGold/COMP1_2014/COMP1_2014_Task1.md

 ###Questions
 **Answer** the following questions:

-1. What additional module will you need to import into the program?
+1. What additional module will you need to import into the program? **import datetime**
 2. Identify the four functions that will require changes.
 3. How do you convert a string in the format DD/MM/YY (e.g. 14/08/93) to a **date** type in Python?